exercism/legacy-docs/you-can-help/make-up-new-exercises.md

 ```
 ---
 blurb: "A one-sentence summary of the problem to be solved."
+title: "An *optional* field containing the name of this exercise if the default algorithm does not correctly convert the slug to the correct name.
+The default algorithm capitalises the first letter of each hyphen-separated word.
+If the default algorithm correctly converts the slug, this field can/should be omitted."
 source: "A textual description of where this was found, or what inspired it."
 source_url: "http://example.com/reference"
 ```